c-vandenberg/aidockflow/README.md

 In most GNN libraries, this output head is just a two-layer MLP that turns this final vector into either:
   * A single sigmoid score (in our case binder/non-binder).
   * A single linear value (e.g. Predicted ΔG, Kd etc.).

+### 3.3.1.
+Round 0
+The training dataset is `graphs_round0_train.pt` and the general steps are:
+1. Initial Stage:
+   1. Create a brand-new model with the hyperparameters chosen in Step 3.3.
+2. Epoch Loop Stage:
+   1. Run for 20-30 epochs, with a minibatch shuffle.
+   2. All weights (message-passing and output head) to be updated with AdamW.
+   3. Early-stop when validation AUROC hasn’t improved for 5 epochs.
+3. External Validation:
+   1. Run the freshly trained model on `graphs_val.pt`.
+   2. Compute AUROC, PR-AUC, accuracy, etc.
+   3. Log to `val_metrics_round{r}.json` and TensorBoard.
+4. Save Stage:
+   1. Save round 0 model full checkpoint (encoder + head) to `gnn_round0.pt`.

+### 3.3.2.
+Rounds ≥ 1 — “Light Fine-Tune”
+As the encoder has already learned useful chemistry, we mainly want to let the output head adjust to the new labels produced by the latest VSX batch without overfitting.

+The training dataset is `graphs_round{r}_train.pt` and the general steps are:
+1. **Load Previous Weights**
+2. **Freeze Encoder:**
+   1. If we have plenty of GPU and want a bit more flexibility, we could “thaw” the encoder at a lower LR (e.g. 0.1x) instead of a full freeze.
+3. **Optimizer:**
+   1. Once we freeze the encoder, we will have two kinds of weights in the model:
+      1. Frozen Encoder Weights: These have `param.requires_grad = False`, and so PyTorch will not calculate gradients for them.
+      2. Still Trainable Output Head Weights: The few dense layers (often a 2-layer MLP) that sit on top of the graph’s encoder/message layers.
+These have `param.requires_grad = True`.
+   2. We must build the optimizer so that it only updates the weights that are still trainable.
+A common way to do this is `optim = torch.optim.AdamW(filter(lambda p: p.requires_grad, model.parameters()), lr = 2 * BASE_LR)`.
+   3. Note that because the list is small (maybe 20 k weights instead of 1 M+) we can raise the learning rate a little—often double the rate you used when the whole network was trainable.
+The higher LR helps the output head adapt quickly to the new labels without risking instability in the frozen encoder.
+4. **Epochs:**
+   1. 2-3 epochs are usually enough.
+We will need to monitor validation AUROC—if it jumps quickly then plateaus, stop.
+5. **External Validation:**
+   1. Run the freshly trained model on `graphs_val.pt`.
+   2. Compute AUROC, PR-AUC, accuracy, etc.
+   3. Log to `val_metrics_round{r}.json` and TensorBoard.
+6. **External Test (If End of Training):**
+   1. Run the freshly trained model on `graphs_test.pt`.
+   2. Compute AUROC, PR-AUC, accuracy, etc.
+   3. Log to `test_metrics.json` and TensorBoard.
+7. **Save:**
+   1. Save round `r` model full checkpoint (encoder + head) to `gnn_round{r}.pt`.

+### 3.4.
+Inference
+For each round, once the training stage finishes, we run production-quality scoring/inference to generate fresh scores that the active learning loop will use to pick the next 0.5M candidates.

+This is the same routine that will be used once the active learning loop has converged and model is fully trained and is ready to be used to score a commercial-sized library (e.g. hundreds of millions of compounds).

+The general steps are:
+1. Mini-Batch the Library:
+   1. This will feed the huge ligand list to the GPU in bite-size chunks.
+   2. Only use centroid ligands that have not been docked yet (or the whole set if is the first round).
+I.E. Use `round{r}_unsampled_centroid_pool.smi`.
+   3. Mini-batch sizes should be 4096 molecules.
+This is small enough to fit in GPU memory but large enough for speed.
+2. Forward Pass Without Gradients:
+   1. Ask the trained model to predict binding scores; no training, so we disable gradient bookkeeping.
+3. Write Results to Disk
+   1. Combine each SMILES with their predicted scores and save to `scores_round{r}.csv` for round `r`.

+It should be noted that inference will be running while VSX docking from the previous round is still running on CPU.
+Therefore, GPU and CPU work will overlap, and GPU inference is not the bottleneck; VSX docking is.

+## 4. Active Learning Loop (VSX-Derived Labels)